Ten things I wish I had known as a freshman:

 1. Always back up your files.
 Always, always, always.
 Keep an electronic copy of every assignment you do for class on your computer’s hard drive and in some other location, too.
 The same thing goes for other important files that happen to be electronic, like receipts and your tuition account statements.
 Don’t put absolute faith in the Home folder because sometimes the network goes down.
 A flash drive is better.
 What will happen if you don’t do this?
 Allow me to illustrate:

 2. The first time you visit the Arb, do it during the daytime.
 And not on Halloween.
-Suppose, hypothetically, that you are a young Shout blogger in the year 2006.
+Suppose, hypothetically, that you are a young student blogger.
 You go out looking for the Druids’ Samhain celebration for a story, don’t find it, get lost, and your flashlight starts to die.
 No better way to terrify yourself.

 When trying something new, acquaint yourself with the territory if you can.
 Better yet, buy a map from the bookstore.